 Aplicación de técnicas de clustering para caracterizar proveedores de servicios de mantenimiento

-Translated title of the contribution: Applying the clustering technique for characterising maintenance outsourcing
+Translated title of the contribution: Application of clustering techniques to characterize maintenance service providers.

 1 Scopus citations